batherk/Momentum-TDT4140-prosjekt/README.md

 ## What is it?

-This project is a website where startups and job applicants can connect.
-Among others, it offers the possibillity for applicants to view startups and their open positions, and the possibility for startups to see applicant profiles
+The project is a website where startups and job applicants can connect.
+Basically, the application tries to reproduce the functionality of LinkedIn.

 ## What did I do?

-I did most of backend work
+I was assigned the role as Backend Developer in our team of six.
+The other person assigned to the backend worked solely on backend testing.
+Therefore, I developed the backend on my own.

 ## What did I learn?

-I learned the importance of
+Technical:
+* How to logically structure a Django project
+* How to use the permissions-class in Django REST when restricting access to users

+Non-technical:
+* Good documentation and communication between backend- and frontend developers is vital!

 # Original README.md file